Burreh/BookSave/README.md

 * React has an easier learning curve (in our opinion) compared to the other two.
 * Having knowledge about React is highly sought after among employers.

+Why we chose React over Angular or Vue:

 #### Angular
 * Due to its complexity, we considered it unsuitable for this particular short-term project.
 * Compared to React, the learning curve is steep which makes it more difficult to learn as a beginner.
 * It uses TypeScrift which we are not used to, therefore we felt that we did not learn for this project

+#### Vue
+* Complex due to two different data binding
+* Compared to React or Angular, its community is still relatively small.
+* This can make it difficult to find solutions online
+* Vue also does not have as many plug-ins or components as other similar frameworks

 ## Install